david-kavenga/david-kavenga.github.io/README.md

 ### *There's a Sea in my Bedroom*

 One of my first books.
-I've always loved the sea and one of my favorite pieces of art is *'The Great Wave'*.
+I've always loved the sea and one of my favourite pieces of art is *'The Great Wave'*.
 In Japan, I lived not too far from the famous *Naruto whirlpools* and found them fascinating.
 I wanted to bring these things together and make the sea a part of my site.
 After some time mucking around, and a few outright failures, I have a background I'm happy with (for now!).
 Here is some of the process behind it's creation.

 #### PixilArt